Tulip-Dev/tulip/doc/user/workspace.rst

 Histogram view
 ==============

 To illustrate the use of this view, we need an example.
 You can create one by importing a new grid approximation with 500 nodes and a maximum degree of 40.
-You will then need to add two new properties using the :ref:`spreadsheet view<workspace_spreadsheet>` (use the *Add property* button in the *Properties* tab): *Degree* and *Betweenness Centrality*.
-Then, use the appropriate algorithms to fill the properties with the wanted informations.
-A preprepared document can be found :download:`here <_documents/Histogram.tlpx>`.
+You then add two new properties using the :ref:`spreadsheet view<workspace_spreadsheet>` (use the *Add property* button in the *Properties* tab): *Degree* and *Betweenness Centrality*.
+Then, use the appropriate algorithms to fill the properties with the needed information.
+A pre configured document can be found :download:`here <_documents/Histogram.tlpx>`.

 Upon opening the file, you will find something similar to the following screenshot: